mnamesujit/configure-nvim/README.md

 # Configure Nvim for Web Development
 Here You Can follow steps to configure nvim for web development like an IDE using Lua

-## It is Full customized IDE for JavaScript Development
+It is Fully customized IDE for JavaScript Development

 ## Step 1: Go to /home/.config or run below commands
 ``` bash